How To Deal With The Realities And Perceptions Created by Crisis Situations

 “Crisis in the Chinese language is represented by two characters.
 One symbolizes danger: the other opportunity.”

 If I had the opportunity to address a Board of Directors about the need for adequate crisis response planning and emergency preparation, there are only six points we would discuss, and the discussion would take just a few minutes.
 They are:

 1. How surviving the first two hours of an emergency or disaster can save assets, markets, and reputations.

 2. How poorly handled crises can end careers.
-The Ford Bridgestone tyre withdrawal, the 1999 contamination of Coca-Cola in Europe and the BP Gulf of Mexico crisis all ended the career of the companies Chairpersons/CEO’s and are excellent high-profile examples.
+The Ford Bridgestone tire withdrawal, the 1999 contamination of Coca-Cola in Europe and the BP Gulf of Mexico crisis all ended the career of Chairpersons/CEO’s and are excellent high-profile examples.

-3. Why the expectations of outsiders and various stakeholders will control the perception of how a crises is managed.
+3. Why the expectations of outsiders and various stakeholders will control the perception of how a crisis is managed.